TheOdinProject/curriculum/web_development_101/project_ruby.md

 1. Follow the instructions atop the [Google Homepage project](/web-development-101/html-css) to set up a Github repository for this project (of course you'll need to change the title).
 2. Go to [the learn_ruby repo here](https://github.com/TheOdinProject/learn_ruby) and follow the installation instructions in the README.
 3. Follow the "Getting started with the exercises" section of the README to find out how to run and make the tests pass.
 4. Do the following exercises.
 You'll know you're done when all the tests pass!
+The exercises start easy but some of them can be pretty challenging, so good luck!
     1. `00_hello`
     2. `01_temperature`
     3. `02_calculator`